 In accordance with the trust deed, the Fund distributes income adjusted for amounts determined by the Ceybank Asset Management Limited, to unitholders by cash or reinvestment.
-The distributions are recognised in profit or loss as finance costs attributable to unitholders.
+The distributions are recognised in statement of changes in unitholders fund.

 2.2.5 Increase/Decrease in Net Assets Attributable to Unitholders